 The Gera claim to have come from Misera in Sudan, living in various places before settling near Bauchi.
 Because the first Emir (chief) of Bauchi was a Gera, the Gera remain the most influential tribe in that region.
 The whole Bauchi area is draped with various hills and mountains.
 Rivers and streams in the area create a fertile soil, able to sustain year-round cultivation.

 In contrast to many of their neighbors, the Gera are quite modern.
-Many are educated; some are businessmen; and others even hold high positions in government.
+Many are educated, some are businessmen, and others hold high positions in government.
 Most, however, are still farmers, growing millet and guinea corn on their land, as well as raising cattle and other livestock.

 Each sub-group of the Gera has its own Nallo (ruler).
 He has his own council that helps him make decisions, along with the elders of the town.
 When a Nallo dies, the elders present some men from the royal family to the people.
 From these men, the people will vote for the new Nallo.

 Each group of boys between the ages of seven and nine is circumcised together.
 Taken into the bush for a month, the boys are initiated into the religious life of their people by the elders and dodo (masked occult figure).
 This time is also a training period for manhood.
 After the month is completed, a seven day feast is held, and the boys are brought back to their parents by the dodo, who dances with the people in the village upon the boys' return.